-Often, organizations that experience a widespread data leak or data breach have either failed to properly conduct a cybersecurity risk assessment altogether or have failed to remediate the vulnerabilities discovered in the risk assessment.
+Organizations often experience data leaks or breaches due to inadequate cybersecurity risk assessment or failure to address identified vulnerabilities.
 A known security vulnerability that is not properly remediated may very well be the one vulnerability an attacker may use to compromise critical, sensitive data.

 Meet regulatory requirements

 Today’s regulatory requirements such as HIPAA, PCI-DSS, GDPR, and others are extremely important compliance regulations whose purpose is to protect customer data.

 However, if you are found to be in violation of the guidelines they impose, it can lead to costly fines and other legal consequences.
 As an example, GDPR fines can amount to 20 million euros or 4% of the total global turnover of your business.

 Making sure your organization is aligned with regulatory framework guidelines is a powerful benefit of performing a cybersecurity risk assessment and securing your data from breaches and other cybersecurity events.
 In fact, most of the major compliance regulation frameworks require regularly performing risk assessments and other security-related activities to keep customer data protected.